+- · Standard stocks,

+- Monte Carlo stocks,

-• Stocks fitted with an adjustable comb or any other equipment allowing shortening of the shouldering distance, the rear point of the highest part of the stock must, in the ready position of the shooter, be under the horizontal line marked on the shooter's jacket.
-This line is 25 cm (9.85") below the axis of the shoulder and in parallel with this axis (see diagram below).
+- Stocks fitted with an adjustable comb or any other equipment allowing shortening of the shouldering distance, the rear point of the highest part of the stock must, in the ready position of the shooter, be under the horizontal line marked on the shooter's jacket.
+This line is 25 cm (9.85") below the axis of the shoulder and in parallel with this axis (see diagram below), this line must be colour contrasted with the jacket.
 Shooters must remain in this position until the target is released and is visible.